viccon/sturdyc/README.md

 your application for a significant performance boost without losing data freshness — provided you configure your cache client correctly.
 As you will see below, there are many options, and I encourage you to read through this README and experiment with the examples to get an understanding of how it works.

-Below is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store:
+Here is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store:

 &nbsp;